 Growing up in the northern suburbs of Chicago, I never imagined a day when I would stand face-to-face with monkeys while teaching 5th grade at a notable international boarding school in Bangalore, India nor did I envision living in a developing country when I was in my 50s.
 Circumstances beyond my control opened up the opportunity to leave behind my Colorado version of the American dream and to relocate to Asia.
 From a 6,000 square foot metro Denver home, I slowly adjusted to a 300 square foot dorm room on the outskirts of Bangalore.

 Leaping way outside my comfort zone, I focused on three passions – a desire to travel, a zeal for writing, and a love of teaching.
 During my first trip to India, I experimented with blogging.
 Sandy’s Travel Blog was launched.
 As a primary teacher, I didn’t feel comfortable writing about my classroom in real-time.
 Instead, I kept notes on my laptop.

 These written observations came in handy when I shared the lessons I learned about perseverance, travel, education, faith, and family in my memoir, May This Be the Best Year of Your Life

-Sandra Bornstein has taught K-12 students in the United States and abroad as well as college-level courses at the University of Colorado and Front Range Community College.
+Prior to living in India, I taught K-12 students in the United States in both Jewish private schools and public schools as well as college-level courses at the University of Colorado and Front Range Community College.

-Sandra currently lives in Colorado with her husband and their cat, Chloe.
+I currently reside in Colorado with my husband and our cat, Chloe.